 Most of the time our digital nomad life is sorted.
 But we really should plan our trips our better.

-Our arrival in Chiang Mai, Thailand coincided with the hottest weather of the year, grey smog from farmers all around burning the stubble from paddocks, and three days of water splashed madness for Songkran where hundreds of people were killed in traffic accidents across the nation.
+Our arrival in Chiang Mai, Thailand coincided with the hottest weather of the year, grey smog from farmers all around burning the stubble from paddocks, and three days of water splashed madness called Songkran where hundreds of people were killed in traffic accidents across the nation.
+Check out our video!

-We’re now in Japan when it’s Golden Week, where a number of public holidays happen at the same time to create an intense period of celebrations, travel and traffic chaos.
+Coming up, we’re going to Japan right when something called Golden Week starts, where seven public holidays are mashed together to create an intense period of celebrations, travel and traffic chaos.

 Right before we left on this latest jaunt of travel, we snuck down to Margaret River to have some quality time together and practise our perfect routines of digital nomad life– where work and life run seamlessly together.

 Now we’re putting those ideas into action.
-The purpose of our trip to Chiang-Mai was more business than pleasure, and we went hammer and tongs while we were there, conscious that every day counts in our brief stay.
+The purpose of our trip to Chiang-Mai is more business than pleasure, and we have been going hammer and tongs since we landed, conscious that every day counts in our brief stay.

-We’re now in Japan for two weeks of pure holiday – no work save for emergencies.
-So to allow that to happen, we had our heads down in Thailand.
+Our next stop in Japan will be for two weeks and we intend to have that as a pure holiday – no work save for emergencies.
+So to allow that to happen, we have to our heads down and get things done, now.

 So if you’ve ever wondered what a digital nomads life looks like, forget working beside a pool with a daiquiri in one hand a smart phone in the other.
 It’s more grind than unwind with this digital nomad life: